Mobile, Alabama: 20th century before WWII

+Post-WWII

 In the late 1940s, the transition to the postwar economy was hard for the city, as thousands of jobs were lost at the shipyards with the decline in the defense industry.
 Eventually the city's social structure began to become more liberal.
 Replacing shipbuilding as a primary economic force, the paper and chemical industries began to expand.
 No longer needed for defense, most of the old military bases were converted to civilian uses.
 Following the war, in which many African Americans had served, veterans and their supporters stepped up activism to gain enforcement of their constitutional rights and social justice, especially in the Jim Crow South.
 During the 1950s the City of Mobile integrated its police force and Spring Hill College accepted students of all races.
 Unlike in the rest of the state, by the early 1960s the city buses and lunch counters voluntarily desegregated.

 The Alabama legislature passed the Cater Act in 1949, allowing cities and counties to set up industrial development boards (IDB) to issue municipal bonds as incentives to attract new industry into their local areas.
 The city of Mobile did not establish a Cater Act board until 1962.
 George E. McNally, Mobile's first Republican mayor since Reconstruction, was the driving force behind the founding of the IDB.
 The Mobile Area Chamber of Commerce, believing its members were better qualified to attract new businesses and industry to the area, considered the new IDB as a serious rival.
 After several years of political squabbling, the Chamber of Commerce emerged victorious.
 While McNally's IDB prompted the Chamber of Commerce to become more proactive in attracting new industry, the chamber effectively shut Mobile city government out of economic development decisions.

 In 1963, three African-American students brought a case against the Mobile County School Board for being denied admission to Murphy High School.
 This was nearly a decade after the United States Supreme Court had ruled in Brown v.
 Board of Education (1954) that segregation of public schools was unconstitutional.
 The federal district court ordered that the three students be admitted to Murphy for the 1964 school year, leading to the desegregation of Mobile County's school system.